BlenderCN/BlenderPython/Drivers.md

 ### Driver from Python file

 This is the long way, the scenic route.
 Using a python expression from a file.
+Sometimes you'll have expressions that are a bit more complicated than what you can fit onto 1 line comfortably.

 - Rightclick the property in question, choose Add Single Driver
 - Open the Graph Editor, and switch to Drivers view